 CAT sets guidelines for hearing cases during lockdown 3.0

-New Delhi, May 02: The Central Administrative Tribunal has issued issued guidelines with regard to its functioning during the extended lockdown.
+New Delhi, May 02: The Central Administrative Tribunal has issued guidelines with regard to its functioning during the extended lockdown.

 Wherever the Benches/Courts are located in green zones, they shall function duly following the guidelines that are issued by the MHA such as maintaining the Social Distance, making the sanitary arrangements and avoiding the direct contact.
 To the extent possible, the method of functioning of the High Courts in the concerned area shall be adopted.